inet-framework/inet/showcases/wireless/handover/doc/index.rst

 At the beginning of the simulation, the host starts to scan the channels, looking for an access point to associate with.
 This process is started by the host's agent module, as it is set to active scanning.
-(In INET, an 802.11 interface consists of a MAC module, a management module that deals with management frames, and an agent module that initiates scanning, association, and other high-level actions.)
+(In INET, an 802.11 interface includes a management module that deals with management frames, and an agent module that initiates scanning, association, and other high-level actions.)